-I desire to attend the United States (service academy) and to be commissioned in the (branch of service).
-I respectfully request that I be considered as one of your nominees for the class entering (service academy) in the summer of (year).
-The following are furnished for your information: Name of Applicant: Permanent Address: Telephone Number: Temporary Address and Telephone Number (if different from proceeding): High school: Date of birth: Social Security Number: Names of parents: I have/have not requested that a candidate file be initiated for me at the (service academy) Admissions Office.
-Sincerely, (your name) Please note that this is just an example of framework that should be included in your nomination request letter.
-Please consider including additional and personalized information.
+Date: (current date) The Honorable Brett Guthrie 996 Wilkinson Trace, Suite B2 Bowling Green, KY 42103 Or The Honorable United States Senate Washington, DC 20510-0001 Dear Congressman Guthrie: Dear Senator: Or Vice President Kamala Harris The Old Executive Office Building, I Washington, DC 20510 Room 490 Dear: · · • • and to be commissioned in the (branch of service). our nominees for the class entering (service The following are furnished for your information: Name of Applicant: Permanent Address: Telephone Number: Temporary Address and Telephone N High school: Date of birth: Social Security Number: Names of parents: Jumber (if differ ent from proceeding): I have/have not requested that a cand.
+Office. idate file be initi ated for me at the (service academy) Admissions Sincerely, (your name)

+\\\ Please note that this is just an example of framework that should be included in your nomination request letter.
+Please consider including additional and personalized information.\\\